Ice Stories

 Life Around the Iceberg

 ICEBERG A43K, SOUTHERN OCEAN-- Many birds, seals and whales are living around Iceberg A43K.
-We saw several of them as we approached the iceberg two days ago.
-In comparison, we had fewer sightings at SS-1,… {Read More »}
+We saw several of them as we approached the iceberg two… {Read More »}

 Tagging Seals